captionpoint/captionpoint-plays/MESMERIZED-ASL.md

 [TRUMPET SOUNDS]

+---

+## SERVANT OFFSTAGE:
-Monsieur Ben Franklin nd his uh... petit valet to see the King Louis the XVI.
+Monsieur Ben Franklin and his uh... petit valet to see the King Louis the XVI.

 ---